Heavy rocket fire from Lebanon into Israel continues

 A video circulating on social media showed Israeli soldiers next to the unusual unit hurling a fireball over a high wall.

-Kan, quoting the IDF, said the use of the weapon was only a "local initiative" and it is not widespreadly used by the army.
+Kan, quoting the IDF, said the use of the weapon was only a "local initiative" and it is not in widespread use by the army.

 Israel and the Lebanese Shiite militia Hezbollah have been fighting each other since the beginning of the war in Gaza and the fighting has become increasingly fierce.
 On both sides of the border, the attacks repeatedly lead to fires which spread quickly in the hot, dry weather there.